Circuit and Operations : NZPI radio is 123.5mhz, MBZ

 Gibbs Farm: This is an interesting property on the eastern side of the Kaipara Harbour about seven miles North of the Airport.
 The property has a collection of large art works.
 While it is interesting to view from the air, please be considerate of the Gibbs family and their exotic (and expensive) animals and avoid flying overhead the farm.
 If you want to admire the art works, fly past off to the side on low prop revs and make no more than one or two circuits.

 Booking Aircraft: Be considerate of other pilots by booking Waap aircraft for the time required only.
 E.g. if intending to start a briefing at 2pm, book the aircraft from 2:30 so someone does not cut their flight short only to see the aircraft sit on the ground for time that they would have used.
-The booking website, www.flybook.co.nz, is available at no charge for syndicates and flight training.
+A link to the aircraft booking website is on the website www.WestAucklandAirport.co.nz

 Aircraft and Hangar Access: The Airport Management may enter hangars and move aircraft in an emergency.
 When required they may give access to appropriate people for maintenance to aircraft or hangars.